Triassic Reptiles

 Allokotosaurs

 Members of this diverse reptile group include Trilophosaurus and Azendohsaurus.
 Trilophosaurus is incredibly abundant from the Triassic-age rocks in western Texas.
-It was a herbivore up to 8.2 feet (2.5 meters) long.
-It had a short, unusually heavily-built skull, equipped with massive, broad, flattened cheek teeth with sharp, shearing surfaces for cutting up tough plant material.
+It was an herbivore up to 8.2 feet (2.5 meters) long.
+It had a short, unusually heavily built skull, equipped with massive, broad, flattened cheek teeth with sharp, shearing surfaces for cutting through tough plant material.
 The name "Trilophosaurus" means "three-ridge reptile" and refers to its strange teeth that have three tall crests.
 Azendohsaurus is known from what is now Madagascar, but a closely related animal once lived at Petrified Forest, as well.

 drawing of phytosaur as tall as a human